Team Profiles

 CEO

-David Norman is the Chief Executive Officer of the Future Fuels Cooperative Research Centre (CRC).
-David is responsible for implementing the vision and mission of Future Fuels CRC and managing its operations.
+David Norman is the Chief Executive Officer of Future Fuels Cooperative Research Centre (CRC).
+David is responsible for implementing the vision and mission of Future Fuels CRC and managing its research operations including over 120 industry initiated projects enabling the use of hydrogen and biomethane in Australia’s energy networks.

 David graduated in Mechanical and Manufacturing Engineering from the University of Melbourne and has completed a Masters of Business Administration (MBA) from Deakin University.
 He is a member of Engineers Australia and the Australian Institute of Energy.